-The "Order Fill Rules" on this tab include a limit order rule and a bid/ask rule.
+The "Order Fill Rules" on this tab affect how simulated trading orders are filled during back-testing.
 The limit order rule only fills limit orders when the limit price is exceeded.
 If unchecked, limit orders will be shown as filled when the limit price is touched.
 For strategies applied to small bars, such as 1 minute or tick bars, it will usually be more accurate to assume that a limit order is not filled unless the limit price is exceeded.
 In practice, a limit order may not be filled if the limit price is only touched because there may be insufficient volume to fill all the orders at that price or better.
 Therefore, it's prudent to select this option when the volume on a typical price bar is expected to be small.